“Doesn’t that hurt?”

-That said, I don’t want to be the gross girl who pops her knuckles all day at work.
+That said, I don’t want to be that girl who pops her knuckles all day at work.
 Even I’ll admit that the noise is disturbingly loud for such a small action.
 Plus, I’m sick of hearing people tell me I’m damaging my joints.
-Cracking my knuckles isn’t actually harming me, right?
-Actually, while we’re asking questions, what is knuckle cracking, anyway?
+Cracking my knuckles isn’t really harming me, right?
+And while we’re asking questions, what is knuckle cracking, anyway?

 To find out once and for all, I spoke to San Diego–based chiropractor Dr. Ryan Curda, D.C., as well as New York City–based physical therapist Dr. Scott Weiss, D.P.T.

 For medically supported answers to all the questions you’ve ever had about cracking your knuckles, keep reading!